krtek4/presentations/search/blog.md

 soon you realize that everyone has a different way of expressing things.
 You can also encounter spelling mistakes, usage of synonyms, use of conjugated verbs, etc.

-Hopefully, a lot of intelligent people have already resolved those common issues, there often just a few keystrokes away.
+Fortunately, a lot of intelligent people have already resolved those common issues, they're often just a few keystrokes away.

 Stop words
 ----------